Last Updated on April 27, 2021 by Maggie Sutton

-Before There Was a Nation
+Before There Was a Nation, There Was a Navy

 The resourceful leader chartered a fishing boat named Hannah to raid and interrupt the British ships that were carrying supplies, giving the Revolutionists a renewed hope.
-Ten more ships were eventually curated to join Hannah, and this group, referred to as “Washington’s Navy,” captured 55 British supply ships in all.
+Ten more ships were eventually commissioned to join Hannah, and this group, referred to as “Washington’s Navy,” captured 55 British supply ships in all.

 On October 13, 1775, the Continental Congress officially authorized an American Naval Force, giving birth to the glorious branch of the military we honor and appreciate today.